 This town is in the south-east half of the Busuanga island, the biggest island in Calamian Archipelago, separate from the main island.
 Coron is famous for its amazing dive sites in addition to its unspoiled beaches.
 Meaning, island hopping galore, which means another five days to spare here.

 Dream destination in Calamian Archipelago: Calauit Island

 I can hear Shakira singing in the background!
 Ha, ok this is not Africa but definitely feels like it.
 I’ve always wanted to see animals in a safari setting, wild and free.

 Sound’s like a plan right?!
 I can even reverse it if I want to.
 This is actually an itinerary I recently suggested to someone who wanted to wander in the world’s best island.
-Which, I’m totally stealing once I scored those cheap flights !
+Which, I’m totally stealing once I scored some cheap flights !
 Though, there’s so much to see in Palawan which is good for another getaway!
 I don’t mind being a full-blown tourist for my first Palawan trip.
-So, see you when I see you Palawan!
+So, see you soon Palawan!